RamiKrispin/UKgrid/README.md

 UKgrid
 ======

-An R data package with the UK [National Grid](https://en.wikipedia.org/wiki/National_Grid_(Great_Britain)) historical demand for electricity between 2011 and 2018
+An R data package with the UK [National Grid](https://en.wikipedia.org/wiki/National_Grid_(Great_Britain)) historical demand for electricity between April 2005 and October 2019

 Overview
 --------
 The UKgrid dataset is an example of a multiple seasonality time series.
-This time series captures the demand for electricity and its components in the UK since 2011 using half-hour intervals.
+This time series captures the demand for electricity and its components in the UK since April 2005 using half-hour intervals.
 In addition, the package provides a function to extract, subset and aggregate the series into `ts`, `xts`, `zoo`, `data.frame`, `data.table`, or `tbl`.

 The data was sourced from the National Grid UK [website](https://www.nationalgrid.com/uk)